 A retrospective insurance policy depends on losses that the insured experiences during their policy period:

-- A certain mathematical formula is used to calculate a minimum and maximum premium, which determines the least and most an employer will pay on a policy.
+- A mathematical formula calculates a minimum and maximum premium, determining the least and most an employer will pay on a policy.

 Retrospective rating in workers’ compensation is an alternative to guaranteed cost.
 When insurance is based on guaranteed cost, the premium is not affected by the number of claims a worker makes (or how large their claims are) during their policy period.

-A guaranteed cost policy may undergo an experience rating, which makes adjustments to the insured’s future premiums based on previous policy periods.
+A guaranteed cost policy may undergo an experience rating, which adjusts the insured’s future premiums based on previous policy periods.
 In contrast, retro ratings make adjustments based on the current policy period.
-Retro ratings may also take into account past losses, but the current ones are most relevant to any premium changes.

-If the retro premium is calculated and ends up being less than the minimum premium, then the retro premium would become the minimum since it cannot be lower.
+If the retro premium is calculated and ends up being less than the minimum premium, it would become the minimum since it cannot be lower.
 The same goes for a calculation that is more than the maximum premium.
-The retro premium amount must follow within the minimum and maximum parameters.
+The retro premium amount must follow the minimum and maximum parameters.

 Retro workers’ compensation policies are periodically adjusted.
-Typically, the first adjustment is required six months after the expiration of the policy, then another 12 months later and another 12 months after that.
+Typically, the first adjustment is required six months after the policy’s expiration, then another 12 months later, and a year after that.
 This allows the insurer to re-evaluate losses and recalculate the premium.

 Types of Retro Workers’ Compensation Plans

-There are many different types of retrospective rating plans, including:
+There are various types of retrospective rating plans, including:

 - Tabular